Vegan Protein Shakes: Why Fermented Grain-Like Seeds Are the Answer

 All alkalizing sea vegetables contain large amounts of fiber, which act as a prebiotic and feed your good bacteria in your gut.
 Fiber can also slow down digestion, helping to decrease cholesterol and — once again — protect against blood sugar spikes.11

-Body Ecology’s Fermented Protein Shake has been carefully designed to nourish your cells and repair your gut while following the principles of the Body Ecology Diet.
+Body Ecology’s Immune Power Protein Shake has been carefully designed to nourish your cells and repair your gut while following the principles of the Body Ecology Diet.
 Because the foods in our protein shake are fermented, they are 100 percent bioavailable and easy for your body to use.

 The fermented grain-like seeds in our Protein Blend are free of harsh anti-nutrients that rob the body of precious minerals like iron, calcium, and magnesium.
-Each element of our Fermented Protein Shake has been selected to feed healthy gut bacteria and strengthen the intestinal wall.
+Each element of our Immune Power Protein Shake has been selected to feed healthy gut bacteria and strengthen the intestinal wall.

 Oh, and did we mention it tastes incredible?